Luminilion/Visual-Intelligence---Benchmarking-Framework-for-Bad-Weather-Distortion/README.md

 ## Syn2Real

 The contents of the folder `candidate_model/Syn2Real` originates from [the Syn2Real repository](https://github.com/rajeevyasarla/Syn2Real)
 (version of the 11th of December 2021) and belongs exclusively to its authors.
-Minor modifications were made by us in the `test.py` file to be able to run the code on Windows, otherwise everything is untouched, including the README.md file inside the folder.
 It is and should be used according to the License under which the code is share.
+Minor modifications were made by us in the `test.py` file to be able to run the code on Windows.
+We also added the file `run-syn2real.py` to be able to test our pipeline.
+Otherwise everything is untouched, including the README.md file inside the folder.

 ## HRNet